markoffk/guestline-hotels/README.md

 ## Quick start

 ### To use node recommended nodejs version (optional):
-Inside root folder of project type `nvm use`.
+Inside root folder of project there is a `.nvmrc` file.
+Type `nvm use` to set recommended nodejs version .
 You could be asked about running `nvm install` in case you are missing defined nodejs version.

 ### Starting app